lluansous/lluansous.github.io/index.md

 <img src="/images/new.jpeg" class="floatpic">

 Here is **Luan Sousa**.<br>

-M.Sc. in Statistics | Institute of Mathematics (IM) – Federal University of Rio de Janeiro (UFRJ)
+I am currently a Master’s student in Statistics at the Institute of Mathematics (IM) at UFRJ.

-Bachelor in Statistics and Data Science
-Federal University of Ceará (UFC) | Advisor: Prof. Manoel Santos Neto

 I hold a bachelor’s degree with a solid foundation in Statistics, Machine Learning, and Programming.
 I am proficient in Python and R, data retrieval and processing with SQL, predictive modeling using scikit-learn, and data visualization with Tableau, Matplotlib, and Seaborn.

 My previous work and research have spanned Machine Learning (supervised and unsupervised learning) and Generalized Linear Models.
 Currently, as a Master's student, I focus on regularization techniques in machine learning models and Bayesian Artificial Intelligence, with special interest in Bayesian Networks.
 I am driven by the challenge of applying rigorous statistical methods to complex real-world problems, always aiming to generate value and meaningful insights.